 Further to this, websites and applications will often store data which can be downloaded later.
 In layman’s terms, posted comments, emails, texts, instant messages and other such communications never go away.
 Comments posted in haste or in anger regularly form parts of a case when they are perceived to be a threat or harassment (where they are part of a course of conduct).
 Facebook is famously a repository for people’s day-to-day movements, locations, actions, thoughts and intentions.
 They also evidence associations to people and places.

 If you find yourself facing allegations in the Criminal Courts it is always worth bringing any possible electronic data to the attention of your defence team.
-It may well be the reliable source of a defence.
+It may well be a reliable source of defence.

 Our lawyers regularly deal with such cases.
 We are experts in obtaining data and assessing it to use in defence of our clients.
 For further information, you can visit our criminal defence services page here.
 Call now on 0800 389 7093 or complete the form linked here and we will call you back.